auth0/docs/articles/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow.md

 ## Prerequisites

 This tutorial can be used to add login to your SPA.
-If you want to learn to call your API from a SPA, see [Call My API Using an SPA](/flows/guides/single-page-login-flow/call-api-using-single-page-app-login-flow).
+If you want to learn to call your API from a SPA, see [Call My API Using the Single Page Login Flow](/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow).

 **Before beginning this tutorial:**

 * [Register your Application with Auth0](applications/spa)
-    * Select an **Application Type** of **Single Page Web App**.
+    * Select an **Application Type** of **Single Page App**.
     * Add an **Allowed Callback URL** of **https://${account.namespace}/callback**.
     * Make sure your Application's **[Grant Types](/applications/application-grant-types#how-to-edit-the-application-s-grant_types-property)** include **Authorization Code** and **Implicit**.